clairep94/CV-template/README.md

 - Supported the Menswear Mainline team with creating CAD designs, updating design boards, and amending designs, staying adaptive to ongoing feedback from the Creative Director.

-- This design process is similar to Agile methodology in software engineering.
+- This role is directly applicable to Agile methodology in software engineering.
 I am adept at making incremental changes to meet client feedback, and can handle multiple tickets in a fast-paced environment.

 <br>